OpenNebula/docs/source/overview/index.rst

 Overview
 ================================================================================

 The Overview Guide is designed to help you understand the OpenNebula model, explore some popular use cases, and design a cloud infrastructure.

-To deploy a learning environment, follow the Quick Start Guide.
+To deploy a learning and evaluation environment, follow the :ref:`Quick Start Guide <qs>`.

 .. toctree::
    :maxdepth: 2